geraldmc/geraldmc.github.io/_posts/2019-04-23-predicting-yield-1.md

 ![Study Area]({{ site.url }}/assets/study-area.png){:height="200px" width="850px"}

 As indicated below five levels of nitrogen fertilization (0, 40, 80, 120 and 180 kg·N·ac−1) were applied in a trial setup with six replicates.
-This gave us 30 plots (100 × 20 sq ft each) making a total trial size of ~1.5 acres.
+This gave us 30 individual plots (100 × 20 sq ft each) making a total trial size of ~1.5 acres.
 <br />
 ![Treatments]({{ site.url }}/assets/treatment-grid.png){:height="200px" width="850px"}
 <br />

-Creating a vegetation index requires getting a camera into the air and as we progressed we used kites, balloons and ultimately an unassisted aerial vehicle (a drone).
+Creating a vegetation index requires getting a camera in the air and keeping it there more or less in place.
+As we progressed we used kites, balloons and ultimately an unassisted aerial vehicle (a drone).
 We [created our own multi-spectral cameras](https://publiclab.org/wiki/near-infrared-camera) along with the rigs needed to reproducibly fly them.
 Ultimately we got help from the folks at Micasense and used their multi-spectral camera, the Sequoia:

 ![NGR Highlight]({{ site.url }}/assets/parrot-sequoia-camera.png){:height="225px" width="225px"}